Probate Attorney & Trust Administration Lawyer in Brighton, MI.

 Suppose an individual passes away without a will or any estate planning.
-In that case, the assistance and guidance of the probate court will be necessary for the administration of their estate.
-However, the probate process can be avoided if a properly executed and funded trust is in place at the time of death.
+In that case, the assistance and guidance of the probate court will be necessary to administrate their estate.
+However, the probate process can be avoided if a valid will is properly executed and a funded trust is in place at the time of death.
 Regardless, proper estate planning can usually limit court intervention and/or simplify the probate and trust administration processes, which is where the service of a Trust Administration Lawyer in Brighton, MI comes in.

 Sometimes, court proceedings are unavoidable, and a Probate Attorney must navigate the legal process.
-In these cases, the probate court also handles matters concerning conservatorships, guardianships, and trust actions.
-To have a smooth transition of the assets and legacies of an individual, it is important to have a well-crafted estate plan.
-With the guidance of a Trust Administration Lawyer in Brighton, MI, and a Probate Attorney, the process can be less complicated and less stressful for the beneficiaries.
+The probate court also handles matters concerning conservatorships, guardianship, and trust actions in these cases.
+To have a smooth transition of the assets, income taxes and legacies of an individual, it is important to have a well-crafted estate plan.
+With the guidance of a Trust Administration Lawyer in Brighton, MI, and a Probate Attorney, the process can be less complicated and stressful for the beneficiaries.

-Regardless of the Type of Estate Administration, Gerkin & Decker Can Assist You With:
+Regardless of the Type of Estate Administration, Gerkin & Decker Can Assist You With the following:

 • Determining the appropriate course of action after an individual has died